Sonnet 169

 Sonnet 167

-And love that’s lost does memory ever stain
+And love once lost does memory ever stain,

-To score the soul much like a funeral pyre.
+To sear the soul much like a funeral pyre.

 Lived I a king in love’s sublimity;